 Personalization is shown to increase the open rates of your emails.
 To engage the users, always mention their names and talk about their interests.

-For instance, out of Special offer and ABC (Your name) Special offer for you! chances are that they offer with the name will have high open rates.
+For instance, out of special offers and ABC (your name) special offers for you!
+The chances are that the offer with the name will have a high open rate.

 When users see their name, it will interest them to know more about it.

 Your subject line should never look like a complete sentence or a story.
 It should be short and crisp.
 It must give an idea to the audience but shouldn’t convey it completely.
 Never exceed 9 words and 60 characters in any subject line.